top of page

 DJI_0165_edited.jpg

-It seems to us that the interconnected systems underpinning ‘Business as Usual’—the habits, assumptions, and structures of modernity that promise certainty, control, and endless progress—are unraveling.
-The stability and predictability we once relied on—what is familiar, known, and expected—can no longer be counted on.
-As we leave behind these familiar certainties, we find ourselves at a threshold, facing a future that feels increasingly unknowable.
+The interconnected systems that uphold ‘Business as Usual’—the habits, assumptions, and structures of modernity that offer the illusion of certainty, control, and endless progress—are beginning to unravel.
+The stability we once leaned on—the familiar, the predictable, the known—can no longer be taken for granted.
+As these foundations shift, we find ourselves at a threshold, facing a future that feels increasingly uncertain and unknowable.

-To cross this threshold is to step into the liminal space between what was and what is yet to come.
-It is an act of courage and surrender, an invitation to let go of the false comforts of certainty and open ourselves to the fertile ground of uncertainty, complexity, and interconnectedness.
-The challenges we face—both personally and collectively—cannot be solved with the same tools that created them.
-Instead, they ask us to imagine and create new ways of being in relationship with ourselves, each other, and the more-than-human world.
+Navigating this threshold means stepping into the liminal space between what has been and what is yet to emerge.
+It is both a courageous and humbling act—an invitation to release the false comfort of certainty and turn toward the rich, fertile ground of uncertainty, complexity, and interdependence.
+The challenges we face—personally and collectively—cannot be met with the same thinking or tools that created them.
+Instead, they call us to imagine and embody new ways of being in relationship: with ourselves, with each other, and with the more-than-human world.

 What This Course Offers